LGBTQ rights in Mali: Legal status

 Homosexuality has been illegal in Mali since December 2024.

-On October 31, 2024, Mali’s Transitional National Council passed a new penal code that criminalizes homosexuality.
+On October 31, 2024, Mali's Transitional National Council passed a new penal code that criminalizes homosexuality.
 On December 13, 2024, the new penal code went into effect.
 The law is expected to exacerbate the existing climate of stigma and discrimination faced by LGBTQ individuals in Mali.
 It also prohibits the "promotion" of homosexuality, a term that remains undefined, thereby broadening the scope of prosecution.

-Although same-sex sexual conduct was not explicitly illegal in Mali prior to the law being passed, vague provisions in the penal code, such as Article 225, which penalizes “public indecency,” were frequently used to target LGBT individuals and those with nonconforming gender expressions.
+Although same-sex sexual conduct was not explicitly illegal in Mali prior to the law being passed, vague provisions in the penal code, such as Article 225, which penalizes “public indecency,” were frequently used to target LGBTQ individuals and those with nonconforming gender expressions.
 Justice Minister Mamadou Kassogue, who announced the law, had previously described homosexuality as “unnatural” and pledged to criminalize it.
 The military junta ruling over Mali since 2021 attempted to justify the law as a means of defending “traditional and moral values.”
 The immediate result was a significant increase in arbitrary arrests and detentions, as well as physical abuse directed at individuals based solely on their appearance or gender expression.